‘What are your holiday plans?’ ARod catches heat over his post from a private jet

 “Staying home in my bubble away FROM all our kids and grandkids,” wrote one.

 “None.
-We cancelled all of them.
+We canceled all of them.
 We’re in the middle of a pandemic,” sniped yet another.

 One user simply posted one word: “Quarantine.”